hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 A struct is a recursively defined collection of other named properties that represents two or more intrinsically linked values, like X/Y coordinates or RGB colors.
-These values can be of any Supply Chain data type, including STRUCT, allowing nesting to an arbitrary depth.
+These values can be of any Grid primitive data type, including STRUCT, allowing nesting to an arbitrary depth.
 Although versatile and powerful, structs are heavyweight and should be used conservatively; restrict struct use to linking values that must always be updated together.
 The smart contract will